Volunteer at Ascension NE Wisconsin - St. Elizabeth Campus

 To ensure our patients’ wellbeing and to help you have the best volunteer experience possible, Ascension Wisconsin requires all volunteers to meet the following criteria outlined below.

 - Reference forms, regarding your character, will be sent to the two people you list on your application.
-(Students please include a teacher, school counselor, or professor as one of your references.)
+If you are a student please include a teacher, school counselor, or professor as one of your references.
+A criminal and caregiver background check will be run.

-- Meet with an associate health nurse to review your health assessment.
-You will also receive a blood draw to test for TB and for immunities to measles, mumps, rubella and varicella (chicken pox), review your health record for pertussis (Tdap) immunization, and complete a drug screening.
+- If offered an assignment, applicants will meet with an associate health nurse to review your immunization history including medical proof of a Tdap (tetanus, diphtheria, acellular pertussis) immunization.
+You will undergo a blood draw to assess for tuberculosis (TB) and immunities to measles, mumps, rubella (MMR) and varicella (chicken pox), along with a urine drug screen

 Contact